Packing List for Japan in Spring: March, April, May (Female)

 - Portable battery charger for charging batteries on the go – super handy if your phone dies on a train.

-- Memory cards – I’d recommend 2 or 3 8GB ones as opposed to one big one.
+- Memory cards – I’d recommend 2 or 3 8GB or 16GB ones as opposed to one big one.
 This helps lower your losses if you loose one or they get damaged

 - Any medicine you need + prescription